BEENATH/Curry-Leaves-Restaurant-Management-System/README.md

-# Curry Leaves - Restaurant Management System
+# Curry Leaves - Restaurant Management System (BEE.LK 🐝)

 A premium, modern, and mobile-responsive Restaurant Management System designed for elegance and efficiency.